saulpw/visidata/README.md

 Here are some concrete ways you can help make VisiData even more awesome:

 * Write a blogpost (or tweet or whatever) about a VisiData command or feature you use frequently, and share it with us!
 * Expand VisiData to support .xyz proprietary data format.
-Creating a loader [is really straightforward](http://visidata.org/docs/loaders/).
+Creating a loader [is really straightforward](https://www.visidata.org/docs/api/loaders.html).
-* Pandas users can [help improve the PandasSheet](https://github.com/saulpw/visidata/labels/pandas) with optimizations and pandas-specific integration.
 * Create and maintain [new installation packages](https://github.com/saulpw/visidata/labels/packaging).
-* Drive one of the tasks on the [maybe someday list](https://github.com/saulpw/visidata/issues?q=is%3Aissue+%5Bwishlist%5D+).
 * Acknowledge the realities of late-stage capitalism and [give regular old money](https://www.patreon.com/saulpw).

 ## Other applications within the VisiData ecosystem